DTegano/NHL-Prediction-using-Machine-Learning/README.md

 X-squared = 1355962, df = 1243216, p-value < 2.2e-16
 ```

-To interpret the above, I have to note that there are two null hyptheses above.
+To interpret the above, I’ll note that there are two null hypotheses above.
 Let's recall that the null hypothesis is the accepted hypothesis.
 For Results and home goals, it is accepted that the two variables are dependent on each other.
-Since the p-value is very high, we fail to reject that null hypotheis.
+Since the p-value is very high, we fail to reject that null hypothesis.
 It gets more interesting when we look at the home and away variables.
 The way the data is manipulated, it should be accepted that the home and away team stats are independent of each other and that should be my null hypothesis in that sense; this makes sense since there should be no relationship between the two.
 However, that's not how the model sees it.
 Since the p-value is at its' absolute minimum value, I would have no choice but to reject this notion that there is no relationship.
 While I know that's not the case here, I'll give the test the benefit of the doubt and say there should be some relationship between the two stats - since eventually, the two teams would have to play each other and each team's averaged stats would have to impact each other somehow.

 # Correlations and Regressions

 Before I get to the machine learning aspect of my project, I want look at the variable correlations as well as running regressions on a few different variables.
 First, I want to run a correlation command that will show me the strongest positive and negative correlations on my predictor variable - Results.
-Since my Results variable is currently as factor in my data set, I'll first copy the data frame and create a numeric, binary variable to represent a "win" in an game's outcome:
+Since my Results variable is currently as factor in my data set, I'll first copy the data frame and create a numeric, binary variable to represent a "win" in a game's outcome:

 <b> Results </b>
 ```